rvshettigar/mishare/README.md

 You need xclip, ruby and gems instaled to use this.

-**Warning: Storing passwords uses symmetrical encryption, and this is certainly not the best way if you are on a shared computer!**
+**Warning: This project is pre-alpha and while you can use it, I would advise caution since there may be kinks.
+One probable issue you may have is : GMail and Cloudapp passwords are stored in files using symmetrical encryption, and this is certainly not ideal!
+You should change the SECRET_KEY constant to your choice of secret key used for the encryption.
+I haven't found time to implement GMail OAuth yet, so you're welcome to fork and send in a pull-request.**

 ##Installation